SmashedFrenzy16/Bash-Simple-Calculator/README.md

-# Bash-Simple-Calculator
+# Bash Simple Calculator
-A simple calculator that was made using Shell.
+A simple calculator that was made using Shell (using a tutorial).
 Don't use it for cheating on Maths tests!